-How to Write for Think Global Health?
+Writing for Think Global Health

 Think Global Health is editorially-independent, and all editorial decisions rest solely with the editors.
 We thoroughly edit submissions to this site for clarity of language and conformity to our style, but otherwise contributed articles are the sole work of their authors.
 Contributors assume responsibility for confirming the factual content and originality of their pieces.
-We require the full disclosure in all articles of any potential conflicts of interest arising from funding, employment, or other reasons.
-Pitches and questions can be sent to email@example.com.